|

 Oregon |

-Plant seed flats of cole crops (cabbage, cauliflower, broccoli, and Brussels sprouts) indoors or in a greenhouse |
+Cole crops (cabbage, cauliflower, broccoli, and Brussels sprouts) |

 Pennsylvania |